Domain of discourse

-In the formal sciences, the domain of discourse, also called the universe of discourse, universal set, or simply universe, is the set of entities over which certain variables of interest in some formal treatment may range.
+In the formal sciences, the domain of discourse or universe of discourse (borrowing from the mathematical concept of universe) is the set of entities over which certain variables of interest in some formal treatment may range.

-Overview
+It is also defined as the collection of objects being discussed in a specific discourse.

+In model-theoretical semantics, a universe of discourse is the set of entities that a model is based on.

 The domain of discourse is usually identified in the preliminaries, so that there is no need in the further treatment to specify each time the range of the relevant variables.
 Many logicians distinguish, sometimes only tacitly, between the domain of a science and the universe of discourse of a formalization of the science.

+In mathematics, the concept is distinguished from a universe, which is some set internal to a set theory, whereas a domain of discourse is metamathematical, allowing one to speak of the universe of sets or collection of all classes in a formal way.

+Etymology

+The concept universe of discourse was used for the first time by George Boole (1854) on page 42 of his Laws of Thought:

+The concept, probably discovered independently by Boole in 1847, played a crucial role in his philosophy of logic especially in his principle of wholistic reference.

+Alfred North Whitehead cited Augustus De Morgan as identifying "that limited class of things which is the special subject of discourse on any particular occasion.
+Such a class was called by De Morgan, the Universe of Discourse."

+Lewis Carroll expressed the need for a universe of discourse as follows:

+It sometimes happens that, in one or both of the Terms of a Proposition, the Name consists of Adjectives only, the Substantive being understood.
+In order to express such a Proposition fully, we must supply the Name of some Class which may be regarded as a Genus of which each Term is a Species...The Genus referred to is called the Universe of Discourse...

 Examples

 For example, in an interpretation of first-order logic, the domain of discourse is the set of individuals over which the quantifiers range.
-A proposition such as ∀x (x^{2} ≠ 2) is ambiguous, if no domain of discourse has been identified.
+A proposition such as ∀x (x^{2} ≠ 2) is ambiguous if no domain of discourse has been identified.
 In one interpretation, the domain of discourse could be the set of real numbers; in another interpretation, it could be the set of natural numbers.
 If the domain of discourse is the set of real numbers, the proposition is false, with x = √2 as counterexample; if the domain is the set of natural numbers, the proposition is true, since 2 is not the square of any natural number.

-Universe of discourse

-The term "universe of discourse" generally refers to the collection of objects being discussed in a specific discourse.
-In model-theoretical semantics, a universe of discourse is the set of entities that a model is based on.
-The concept universe of discourse is generally attributed to Augustus De Morgan (1846) but the name was used for the first time by George Boole (1854) on page 42 of his Laws of Thought.
-Boole's definition is quoted below.
-The concept, probably discovered independently by Boole in 1847, played a crucial role in his philosophy of logic especially in his principle of wholistic reference.